robinagandhi/CYBR4360-8366/firewall-concepts.md

 Verify from Kali with another IPv6 nmap scan.

 > **Discussion**: In a production environment, what tooling or process would ensure that IPv4 and IPv6 firewall rules are kept in sync?
-Research `nftables` — how does it unify both in a single ruleset?
+Research `nftables`, how does it unify both in a single ruleset?

 ---